Vincent9339/DatLeak/README.md

   \end{matrix}
 \right.
 ```
+# NOTE[WILL BE EDITED]:
+in case of MEG file, the floating percision is set to 1e-10.
+Briefly saying np.allclose(Original,Scrambled,atol=1e-10)
 ## HTML Report
 To ensure transparency and verification, and allow for visual inspection of the results, an optional HTML report is generated alongside the leakage analysis.
 This report provides: